August 27, 2024

 I think 159 miles might be about as far as I want to go in a day, but I'm very happy (and not a little disbelieving) that I actually did it.
 Plus, apparently, it's less effort than a 69 mile ride.
 Who knew?

-I'd said at the outset that we had two targets: successfully making the miles planned for our trip, and getting through at least two cakes a day, I also said that I was convinced I'd achieve at least one of those things.
-In the event, it wasn't entirely the one I'd expected.
-I'm definitely going to work on improving some aspects of my cycle touring performance.
+I'd said at the outset that we had two targets: successfully making the miles planned for our trip, and getting through at least two cakes a day.
+I also said that I was convinced I'd achieve at least one of those things.
+In the event, the target I missed wasn't entirely the one I'd expected.
+Insufficient cakeage.
+I'm definitely going to work on improving that all-round aspect of my cycle touring performance.
 Because sometimes you have to put yourself through hardship to achieve things.
 And I'm up for the challenge. 🍰

 Today's ride: 69 miles (111 km)